hechoendrupal/drupal-console-book/en/extending/getting-services-from-the-service-container.md

       - { name: drupal.command }
 ```

-Adding a new protected property and passing the service using the `__construct` method.
+Adding a new protected property.
 ```
   /**
    * The $entityTypeManager definition.